ManuelHumble/healthcare-ehr-data-analysis/README.md

 This project is a full-cycle **Healthcare Electronic Health Records (EHR) Data Analysis** performed using **Power BI and Excel**.

-It demonstrates end-to-end data analytics skills including:
+It demonstrates end-to-end data analytics skills, including:
 - Data cleaning and transformation
 - Exploratory data analysis (EDA)
 - Diagnostic analysis